pytest-dev/pytest-flask/docs/features.rst

 .. hint::

-    The request context has been pushed implicitly any time the ``app`` fixture is applied and is kept around during test execution, so it's easy to introspect the data:
+    The request context has been pushed implicitly any time the ``app`` fixture is applied and is kept around during test execution, so it’s easy to introspect the data:

     .. code:: python